khaors/geocompr/main.md

 1. Run the SVM without tuning the hyperparameters.
 Use the `rbfdot` kernel with $\sigma$ = 1 and *C* = 1.
 Leaving the hyperparameters unspecified in **kernlab**'s `ksvm()` would otherwise initialize an automatic non-spatial hyperparameter tuning.
+For a discussion on the need for (spatial) tuning of hyperparameters please refer to @schratz_performance_nodate.
 1. Model landslide susceptibility with the help of **mlr** using a random forest model as implemented by the **ranger** package.
 Apply a nested spatial CV.
 Parallelize the tuning level.